red/docs/reactivity.md

 # Concept

 In version 0.6.0, Red introduced support for "reactive programming" to help reduce the size and complexity of Red programs.
-Red's reactive model relies on dataflow and object events, constructing a directed graph, and propagating changes in objects, all using a "push" model.
+Red's reactive model relies on dataflow and object events, constructing a directed graph, and propagating changes in objects.
+It uses a "push" model.
 More specifically, Red implements the [object-oriented reactive programming](https://en.wikipedia.org/wiki/Reactive_programming#Object-oriented) model, where only object fields can be the source of change.

 The reactive API and its use are simple and practical, even if the description is abstract.
-Here are some graphs to help visualize reactive relationships.
+Here are some diagrams to help visualize reactive relationships.

 <div style="text-align:center"><img src="images/react-simple.png" /></div>